MnO2/logq/README.md

 This project is in alpha stage, PRs are welcomed.

-logq is a command line tool for easily analyzing, querying, aggregating web-server log files though SQL inteface.
+logq is a command line tool for easily analyzing, querying, aggregating web-server log files though PartiSQL (which is compatible with SQL-92) inteface
 Right now the supported formats are

 1. AWS classic elastic load balancer